• Skip to main content

 Equipment

-• Mason jars
+Mason jars

 Ingredients

-• 2-3 pounds zucchini (green and yellow)
+• 2-3 pounds zucchini sliced into spears

-• 2 1/2 cup clorine-free water
+• 2 cups clorine-free water

-• 2 cloves garlic (thinly slice)
+• 2 cloves garlic smashed

 Instructions

-• Secure the mason jar lid to the mason jar (but not too tightly in order to let some of the fermentation gasses escape) and set in a location at room temperature, out of direct sunlight
+• Secure the mason jar lid to the mason jar (but not too tightly in order to let some of the fermentation gasses escape) and set in a location at room temperature, out of direct sunlight.

 Notes